thirdweb-dev/insight/README.md

 ### Configuration using configuration files
 The default configuration should live in `configs/config.yml`.
 Copy `configs/config.example.yml` to get started.
 Or you can use the `--config` flag to specify a different configuration file.
 If you want to add secrets to the configuration file, you can copy `configs/secrets.example.yml` to `configs/secrets.yml` and add the secrets.
-They won't be commited to the repository or the built image.
+They won't be committed to the repository or the built image.

 ### Supported configurations: